EmanuelTabian/rideshare-copilot-backend/README.md

 ### Get User API

-The Get User API allows authenticated users to retrieve their own user data.
+It allows authenticated users to retrieve their own user data.
 This endpoint ensures that only authenticated users can access their personal information.

 #### Endpoint